White Army: People's Army

-On 8 June 1918, the uprising white Czechs took Samara.
+On 8 June 1918, the uprising White Czechs took Samara.
 On the same day, the People's Army was organized under the command of Colonel Nikolai Galkin.
-It was formed by the Committee of Members of the Constituent Assembly.
+It was formed by the Committee of Members of the Constituent Assembly, which was repressed by the Bolsheviks in 1918.
 On 9 June, after the arrival of Lieutenant Colonel Vladimir Kappel in the army, the following were formed: 1st Volunteer Samara Squadron, Cavalry Squadron of Staff Captain Stafievsky, Volzhskaya Equestrian Battery of Captain Vyrypayev, horse reconnaissance, subversive command and economic unit.
-After the formation of the units, Kappel's troops occupy Syzran and Stavropol on June 11 and 12, respectively.
+After the formation of the units, Kappel's troops occupy Syzran and Stavropol on 11 and 12 June, respectively.

 On 10 July, the People's Army again entered Syzran, occupied by the Bolsheviks, and threw them back to Simbirsk.
 A few days later, Kappel's detachments occupied Simbirsk and from there they advanced in several directions: from Syzran to Volsk and Penza, from Simbirsk to Inza and Alatyr and along the banks of the Volga to the mouth of the Kama.
 After the capture of Kazan, the People's Army was reorganized.
 The Volga Front was created under the command of Stanislav Chechek.
 It was divided into several groups: Simbirsk, Kazan, Khvalynsk, Ufa, Nikolaev, Ural Cossack troops and the Orenburg Cossack troops.

 Kappel suggested the command to take Nizhny Novgorod.
 He suggested that the occupation of the city would break the Bolshevik plans to sign additional agreements with the Kaiser of Germany in Berlin, as he would deprive them of money from the "pocket of Russia".
 However, the command and the Czechs abandoned these plans, citing a lack of reserves.

 Siberian Army

 At the same time, in June 1918, the Provisional Siberian Government in Novo-Nikolaevsk created the Siberian Army.
 Initially, it was called the West Siberian Volunteer Army.
 From June to December 1918, the headquarters of the Siberian Army was the general headquarters for the entire White Movement of Siberia.

-In August 1918, the Supreme Administration of the Northern Region in Arkhangelsk created troops of the Northern Region, sometimes referred to as the Northern Army (not to be confused with General Rodzyanko's Northern Army).
+In August the Supreme Administration of the Northern Region in Arkhangelsk created troops of the Northern Region, sometimes referred to as the Northern Army (not to be confused with General Rodzyanko's Northern Army).

 In January 1919, the Don and Volunteer Armies were combined into the Armed Forces of the South of Russia.

-In June 1919, the Northern Army was created from Russian officers and soldiers of the Northern Corps, who left the Estonian army.
+In June the Northern Army was created from Russian officers and soldiers of the Northern Corps, who left the Estonian army.
 A month later, the army was renamed the Northwest.